 If you’ve ever braved the Christmas train schedule in, for example, the UK, you may worry about travel around Vienna during the Christmas market season.

-- The Christmas markets are all easily accessible on foot or using buses, subways and trams
+- Access the main Christmas markets easily on foot or using buses, subways and trams

 Of course, the Viennese version of a reduced timetable is still mightily impressive.

-Those same timetables will also have entries for Samstag (Saturdays), and Sonntag/Feiertage (Sundays and Public Holidays), when intervals also increase.
+Those same timetables also have entries for Samstag (Saturdays) and Sonntag/Feiertage (Sundays and Public Holidays), when intervals also increase.

 Getting to the Christmas markets

-- All are well served by public transport.
+- All markets are well served by public transport.
 A good tip is tram line D, which takes you past four biggies: the Rathaus, Maria-Theresien-Platz, Karlsplatz and Belvedere